How New Mexico Supreme Court enabled virtual hearings with Pexip

 About the New Mexico Justice System

-Need to quickly adapt court system to video in wake of COVID-19 pandemic
+- Need to quickly adapt the court system to video in the wake of the COVID-19 pandemic

-Pexip’s value now being widely acknowledged by judges who are using it to support the courtroom
+- Pexip’s value is now being widely acknowledged by judges who are using it to support the courtroom

 New Mexico courts have been slow to adopt video, instead preferring physical presence.
 "You show up, you stand before the judge, and you say your piece," explains Dick Wilkinson, chief technology officer of the New Mexico Supreme Court.
 "American justice – that's it."

-All that changed with the COVID-19 pandemic.
-Social distancing requirements meant strict limits on how many people could be inside courtrooms – but the legal participants who needed to communicate over video were all using different technologies.
+All that changed with the COVID-19 pandemic: Social distancing requirements meant strict limits on how many people could be inside courtrooms – but the legal participants who needed to communicate over the video were all using different technologies.

 The New Mexico courts had Google Workspace as their core platform, inviting people seeking legal services to get free Gmail accounts and interact using Hangouts and Meet.
 However, the executive branch of government was using Microsoft Outlook and Teams.
 Many agency employees were also using aging Poly video conferencing units.

-Pexip was an attractive investment for Wilkinson’s team six weeks into the pandemic, as the demand for video soared and it became clear existing services weren’t coordinating well.
+Pexip was an attractive investment for Wilkinson's team six weeks into the pandemic, as the demand for video soared and it became apparent that existing services weren't coordinating well.

 The key was finding a flexible multi-platform cloud solution.
-“We were already a Google organization, using Meet.
-The public was accessing services the court offered for free on Google and I wasn’t going to abandon that,” Wilkinson says.
-“Pexip gave us that ability to create a crossover between Teams, Zoom, Meet and everything else.”
+"We were already a Google organization, using Meet.
+The public was accessing services the court offered for free on Google, and I wasn't going to abandon that," Wilkinson says.
+"Pexip allowed us to create a crossover between Teams, Zoom, Meet, and everything else."

-“When I heard there was an opportunity for a bridge that may have one, two, three or four products talk to each other – I said ‘yes, absolutely, let’s go’.
-This was a no-brainer investment in an absolutely valuable platform."Dick Wilkinson, chief technology officer, New Mexico Supreme Court.
+"When I heard there was an opportunity for a bridge that may have one, two, three or four products talk to each other, I said - Yes, Absolutely, Let's go.

-Pexip’s value is now being widely acknowledged by judges who are using it to support courtroom video interactions – for example, with a lawyer, defendant, prison inmate or expert witness.
+Pexip's value is now widely acknowledged by judges using it to support courtroom video interactions – for example, with a lawyer, defendant, prison inmate, or expert witness.

 Typically, the judge launches a session over Google Meet or Zoom and directs participants to behave as they would in person.
-However, it is still a struggle to keep people from interrupting or joining specific conversations.
+However, keeping people from interrupting or joining specific conversations is still a struggle.

-As video solutions mature, they have potential to replace other court processes – for example, by allowing evidence to be shared securely – and to make hearings truly transparent to the general public.
+As video solutions mature, they can replace other court processes – for example, by allowing evidence to be shared securely – and make hearings truly transparent to the general public.